John Tull

 Responsibilities within the university

-John is a Lecturer in Business Management, leading the Innovation in Competitive Environment module and his new ‘The Impact Mindset’ module.
-He teaches in other undergraduate and postgraduate Management, Sustainability, International Entrepreneurship and Business Creation modules, and supervises Master’s and PhD dissertations.
+John is a Lecturer in Business Management, leading the Innovation and Technology Management (year 2) module and his new ‘The Impact Mindset’ (year 1) module.
+He teaches in other undergraduate and postgraduate Management, Sustainability, International Entrepreneurship and Business Creation Project modules, and supervises Master’s and PhD dissertations.

 John is also: